-The sequencer feature will not work if the auto functions feature is enabled.
-For more information about the auto functions feature, see Section 12.9 on page 268.
+The sequencer feature will not work if the averaging feature or the auto functions feature is enabled.

+For more information about the averaging feature, see Section 12.8 on page 259.
+For more information about the auto functions feature, see Section 12.10 on page 265.